SysPoe/train-wiki/docs/Rollingstock/IMU.md

 # IMU (Interurban Multiple Unit)

 The IMUs were introduced to provide new rollingstock for the Gold Coast line in 1996.
-The IMUs are a long-distance optimised version of the SMUs, with extra features such as larger seats, luggage racks, toilets.
+The IMUs are a long-distance optimised version of the SMUs, with extra features such as larger seats, luggage racks, toilets <sup>\[2]</sup>.
 On the exterior, they are similar enough that Queensland Rail uses identical photos for them on their "[Carriage Layouts](https://www.queenslandrail.com.au/forcustomers/accessibility/carriage-layouts)" section.
 Another difference is the IMU100 and 120's higher top speeds than their SMU counterparts.
 I think it is due to a better cooling system for one of the parts, but I can't seem to find the place where I read it again.
-They also have a higher gear ratio of 1:4.367 vs 1:5.169 on the SMUs.
+They also have a higher gear ratio of 1:4.367 vs 1:5.169 on the SMUs (not sure which variant tho, possibly the 100/200?) <sup>\[4, 10]</sup>.

 ## EDI/Bombardier Interurban Multiple Unit 100 series (IMU100)